-The purpose of this policy is to provide a framework for gathering, collating and analysing information on stakeholder perceptions of the quality and effectiveness of Alphacrucis College (AC) activities for use in development, review and quality assurance processes.
+The purpose of this policy is to provide a framework for gathering, collating and analysing information on stakeholder feedback in relation to the quality and effectiveness of Alphacrucis University College (AC) activities for use in development, review and quality assurance processes.
 AC is committed to receiving input at all levels for the purpose of continuous improvement.

 AC is committed to establishing and maintaining effective feedback systems for open and honest communication with all students and stakeholder groups.
-This feedback will be utilised to ensure AC offers increasingly high quality learning and teaching and that we effectively meet the needs of AC’s constituency while advancing the reputation and impact of the College.
+This feedback will be utilised to ensure AC offers increasingly high-quality learning and teaching to effectively meet the needs of AC stakeholders while advancing the reputation and impact of AC.

 AC feedback activities ensure the following: